 I’m not talking about free courses on iTunes U or a free seminar that is open to the public (both of which I’ve utilized and are very valuable in their own right).
 I am talking about a FREE, walk-across-the-stage-wearing-a-cap-and-gown degree from a highly respected Ivy League institution!

 My Free Master’s Degree

-I am currently a quarter of the way to getting a master’s degree from one of the best schools in the country and I didn’t have to spend months completing scholarship applications or applying for government grants to do it.
+I am currently a quarter of the way to getting a free master’s degree from one of the best schools in the country and I didn’t have to spend months completing scholarship applications or applying for government grants to do it.

 Even better still, they are paying ME a generous salary as I complete my studies.

 How is this possible?
 Did they find out that I am actually a Nobel Prize-winning fientist and decide to give me a full scholarship?
 No, I simply became an employee at the institution and am utilizing their employee tuition benefits.